OneSearch-V2: The Latent Reasoning Enhanced Self-distillation Generative Search Framework

 Reinforcement learning (RL) has been extensively explored to align generative retrieval and recommendation models with complex user preferences.
 OneRec~\cite{2025onerec} introduces Early Clipped GRPO (ECPO) to optimize a personalized Preference Score derived from a separately trained multi-objective reward model.
 To mitigate the instability and reward hacking issues associated with reward models, OneRec-V2~\cite{zhou2025onerecv2technicalreport} leverages Gradient-Bounded Policy Optimization (GBPO) directly on real-world user feedback signals, such as duration-aware watch time.
 Similarly, OneSug~\cite{2025onesug} adopts a reward-weighted ranking strategy based on fine-grained behavior-level weights.

-Despite these advancements, existing RL methods for generative retrieval share two critical limitations.
+Despite these advancements, existing RL methods share two critical limitations.
 First, methods relying on separately trained reward models are susceptible to sampling bias and reward hacking, as these models tend to overfit to a narrow subset of historical logs that only approximate global behavior distributions.
 Second, GRPO and its variants (e.g., ECPO, GBPO) assign a uniform, sequence-level advantage to every token within a generated SID sequence.
 However, SID generation follows a strict hierarchical causal structure, progressing from coarse-grained categories to fine-grained item attributes.
-Under this structure, a correct prefix followed by an incorrect suffix has fundamentally different implications from an entirely incorrect prefix.
+Under this structure, a correct prefix followed by error suffixes has fundamentally different implications from entirely incorrect tokens.
 Uniform advantage assignment conflates these distinct positional contributions, weakening the learning signal for fine-grained token generation.
 Our work addresses both limitations: we replace the separate reward model with direct behavior feedback and introduce a token-position marginal advantage mechanism that respects the hierarchical nature of SID sequences.